Skip links

 Goals of DBT

-This involves addressing behaviors from the client or therapist that hinder the therapeutic process, such as missed sessions or reluctance to complete “homework” assigned by the therapist.
+This involves addressing behaviors from the individual or therapist that hinder the therapeutic process, such as missed sessions or reluctance to complete “homework” assigned by the therapist.
 Overcoming these barriers helps maintain consistent treatment progress and maximizes therapy effectiveness.

 This broad category includes issues like substance abuse, severe mental health symptoms (such as those tied to depression and anxiety), relationship conflicts, unemployment, and homelessness.
 For addiction treatment, the focus is on substantially reducing or eliminating substance use and its related problems.
 Improving quality of life is essential for sustainable recovery and overall well-being.